edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsers.md

      - Generates non-secure compose file for ARM64 with just the Device Grove device service.
    ```

-​      See the [README](https://github.com/edgexfoundry/developer-scripts/blob/v1.3.0/compose-builder/README.md) here for details on all available options for `make gen`.
+​      See the README document in the compose-builder directory for details on all the available options.
+The Compose Builder is different per release, so make sure to consult the README in the appropriate release branch.
+See [Ireland's Compose Builder README](https://github.com/edgexfoundry/edgex-compose/blob/ireland/compose-builder/README.md) for details on the lastest release Compose Builder options for `make gen`.

 !!!
 Note
-    The generated docker compose file may need addition customizations for your specific needs, such as environment override(s) to set appropriate Host IP address, etc.
+    The generated Docker Compose file may require addition customizations for your specific needs, such as environment override(s) to set appropriate Host IP address, etc.

 ### Run EdgeX Foundry

-Now that you have the EdgeX Docker Compose file, you are ready
-to run EdgeX.
-Follow these steps to get the container images and
+Now that you have the EdgeX Docker Compose file, you are ready to run EdgeX.
+Follow these steps to get the container images and start EdgeX!
-start EdgeX!

 In a command terminal, change directories to the location of your docker-compose.yml.
 Run the following command in the terminal to pull (fetch) and then start the EdgeX containers.

 ``` bash
 docker-compose up -d